 Explanation to the Quickstarter

 Before you submit your publication, please note that most Open Access journals are reliable and reputable, but also some predatory journals exist.
-Please, check the journal status and when in doubt contact WUR Open Access Support.
+Read more on predatory journals and how to recognize them in this document (PDF, 84 KB).
+Please, check the journal status in the WUR Journal Browser and when in doubt contact WUR Open Access Support.

 During submission and at publication

 Gold Open Access makes the final published version of your publication immediately freely and permanently accessible for everyone.
 This is done by the publisher immediately after publication.
 Generally, the author needs to pay an Article Processing Charge.
 WUR has reached agreements for more than 11,000 journals to publish Open Access at reduced or no cost.

 If you publish Gold Open Access in a full Open Access or hybrid journal please be aware of the following: